Miscellaneous

 Canadian soldiers studying a fake German plane

-All these targets were built to mislead the enemy, so that they could not estimate their strength and resources or to make them waste their resources by bombing these false targets.
-Thus a series of false airfields were built in which wooden, sometimes rather unsuccessful, copies of fighter planes were placed
+All of these targets were built to mislead the enemy, to prevent them from estimating their strength and resources, or to make them waste their resources by bombing these fake targets.
+In this way a series of fake airfields were built in which were placed wooden copies, sometimes quite unsuccessful, of fighter planes and even fake control towers.

 wood for wood